Kohli, Iyer and Shami lead ‘too strong’ India to Cricket World Cup final

 India ‘too strong’

-India’s Prime Minister Narendra Modi congratulated the team on reaching their third final.
+Indian Prime Minister Narendra Modi congratulated the team on reaching their fourth final.

 “Fantastic batting and good bowling sealed the match for our team,” Modi wrote in a post on X.

-Meanwhile, Tendulkar hailed Shami for his seven-wicket spell, saying: “What a Shami-final!!!!!!
+Meanwhile, Tendulkar hailed Shami for his seven-wicket spell, posting: “What a Shami-final!!!!!!
 Well done India for a superb batting display and a spectacular bowling performance to get into the final.”

 Former England captain said the current Indian side is “too strong” and hailed Rohit for his captaincy.